Hermes Desktop

 In short

-What independent users actually report about Hermes Desktop
+What people actually say about Hermes Desktop — is it worth it?

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.